pythonecuador/lira/docs/development.rst

-Before sending a pull request, make sure to run the formatter, and see if the linter and tests are passing.
+Before sending a pull request, make sure to run the formatter, and see if the linter, tests, and coverage are passing.

 .. code-block::

    make format
    make lint
    make tests
+   make coverage